jupyter-widgets/ipywidgets/examples/web4/README.md

 We use the local `index.built.js` that we build to make sure this example reflects the current state of the source repository.
-To use the latest release of the HTML wiget manager in your own project, copy the `index.html` file and replace
+To use the latest release of the HTML widget manager in your own project, copy the `index.html` file and replace

 `<script src="./built/index.built.js"></script>`